VlaDimirBoban/Bobke_ZeldaClone/README.md

 After that i wanted this to be a simple little 2D engine, that meant i had to build a couple of tools to ease my game creation.
 I made:

-- enemy spawning too (only 3 types a s a proof of concept)
+- enemy spawning tool (only 3 types a s a proof of concept)
 - static hitbox drawing tool

 both of wich are saved into individual .csv files which allows me to save current state of the game world.